 A new beta version of Strapi was just released and this headless CMS is getting more interesting with every release.
-If you’ve never heard of an headless CMS, it’s a content management system detached from the front-end unlike other CMSs, such as Wordpress or Joomla, where the front and back-office are hosted and built together.
+If you’ve never heard of a headless CMS, it’s a content management system detached from the front-end unlike other CMSs, such as WordPress or Joomla, where the front and back-office are hosted and built together.

 So, when should you opt for a headless CMS?